board707/DMD_STM32/README.md

   * Dual Signal Synchronization - PWM timing coordinated through combined GCLK (OE -Output Enable) and  DCLK signals  ( driver model: **FM6363** )
   * Fully Decoupled Control Mechanism - PWM timing (DCLK) and row switching ( GCLK ) operated through completely independent signals (chips: **DP3264**, **ICND2055**, **FM6373** )

+Please participate in the [discussion](https://github.com/board707/DMD_STM32/discussions/183) about the further development of the release.

-Compatibility and Requirements: Only implemented for STM32 boards at the time.
+**Compatibility and Requirements:** Only implemented for STM32 boards at the time.
 Using a STM32F4 boards is strongly recommended.
 See dmd_spwm_panel example for details.

 > Attention!
 Recent versions are incompatible with code prior v1.0.0
 > The main difference from 0.x.x versions is a new panel template format.
 You can see a brief explanation in the [Wiki/About matrix patterns](https://github.com/board707/DMD_STM32/wiki/Reference#appendix-a) and in the comments of the [DMD_Panel_Templates.h](https://github.com/board707/DMD_STM32/blob/dev-V2/DMD_Panel_Templates.h) file.